Navigating the Guadalquivir. The Belle de Cadix, a mini

 The Mighty Focus, proud of a job well done,

-poses in front of a building housing machinery
+poses in front of a building housing machinery that operates the sluice gates that control the surrounding marshy farmland's

 water levels.